disable comments in WordPress

 The plugin actually comes bundled with over ten helpful features that can modify your WordPress site in different ways.

 However, unlike many multi-use plugins, it doesn’t have a complicated navigation system.
-All of the features are shown on one simple settings screen and activating any single feature is as simple as clicking on a toggle button.
+All features are displayed on a single, intuitive settings screen, and activating any single feature is as simple as clicking a toggle button.

 That includes disabling comments.